MTVehicles/MinetopiaVehicles/README.md

 ## How to download?

-The plugin works on all spigot versions from 1.12.2 - 1.18.1, **except 1.14.x**!
+The plugin works on all spigot versions from 1.12.2 - 1.18.2, **except 1.14.x**!

 ### Be aware!

 If your server minecraft version is not supported by the plugin, it won't load.

-Versions 1.12.1 and lower are not, and will not be supported.<br>
+Versions 1.12.1 and lower are NOT, and will NOT be supported.<br>
 (Did you know that 1.8 was released in 2014?
 And some people still use it!
 Whoa.)